Vecchia approximations of Gaussian-process predictions: The general Vecchia framework for GP prediction

 The density of any random vector $\bx$ can be factored exactly as $\dens(\bx) = \allowbreak \prod_{i} \dens(x_i|x_1,\ldots,x_{i-1})$.
 This motivates a general Vecchia approximation \citep{Katzfuss2017a} for GP prediction, which applies Vecchia's approximation \citep{Vecchia1988} to the vector $\bx = \bz_o \cup \by$:

 where $g(i) \subset (1,\ldots,i-1)$ is a conditioning index vector of size $|g(i)|$, often formed based on variables with locations nearby in space to $x_i$.
 If $g(i) = (1,\ldots,i-1)$ for every $i$, then the exact distribution is recovered: $\adens(\bx) = \dens(\bx)$.
 If $|g(i)|$ is bounded by some small integer $m \ll n$, the approximation can lead to enormous computational savings, because only matrices of size $m \times m$ need to be decomposed to evaluate \eqref{eq:gvp}.
-Because the general Vecchia approximation $\adens(\bx)$ is a valid probability distribution \citep[e.g.,][Prop.~1]{Katzfuss2017a}, it can be used for approximating the posterior predictive distribution $\dens(\by|\bz_o)$ by applying the rules of probability to $\adens(\bx)$ to obtain $\adens(\by|\bz_o)$.
+Recent results \citep{Schafer2020} indicate that in some settings the approximation error can be bounded with $m$ increasing only polylogarithmically in $n$.
+Because the general Vecchia approximation $\adens(\bx)$ is a valid probability distribution (e.g., \citealp{Datta2016}, App.~A; \citealp{Katzfuss2017a}, Prop.~1), it can be used for approximating the posterior predictive distribution $\dens(\by|\bz_o)$ by applying the rules of probability to $\adens(\bx)$ to obtain $\adens(\by|\bz_o)$.
+If predictions at additional locations are desired later, the corresponding realizations of $y(\cdot)$ can be appended to the end of $\bx$ for consistency (see Section \ref{sec:consistent}).

 The accuracy of a general Vecchia approximation depends on the choice of the ordering of the variables in $\bx$ and the specification of the conditioning index vectors $g(i)$.
 The computational efficiency of the approximation is governed by several factors, including the sparsity of the precision matrix for $\by|\bz_o$ and its Cholesky factor.
 For a given $m$, \citet{Katzfuss2017a} showed that there is often a trade-off in conditioning on latent versus response variables, in that it can be more accurate but also more computationally expensive to condition on $y_k$ rather than on $z_k$.
 In Section \ref{sec:methods}, we study how ordering and conditioning choices affect both the quality of the approximation and its computational burden, for the purpose of providing practical guidelines for using Vecchia's approximation for spatial prediction.